 Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

-Hepatoblastoma is a disease in which malignant (cancer) cells form in the tissues of the liver.
+Hepatoblastoma is a cancer that forms in the tissues of the liver.
 It is the most common type of childhood liver cancer and usually affects children younger than 3 years of age.

 The liver is one of the largest organs in the body.
 It has two lobes and fills the upper right side of the abdomen inside the rib cage.
 Three of the many important functions of the liver are the following: